momacs/pram/README.md

 ### The Simulation Output

-Below is the output of the simulation looks like when it is run synchronously from the terminal.
-For brevity, the simulation is run for only five iterations.
+Below is the output of the simulation when it is run synchronously from the terminal.
+For brevity, only five-iteration run is shown.

 ```
 [info] Constructing a PRAM